Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

 \subsection{Established Uncertainty Measures in NLG based on the Logarithmic Score}

-The logarithmic score is typically assumed implicitly in both standard classification \citep{Houlsby:11, Gal:16thesis} and NLG settings \citep{Malinin:21, Kuhn:23} to derive uncertainty measures.
-This is due to the grounding of the resulting measures in principles of information theory \citep{Lahlou:23, Gruber:23, Hofman:24, Kotelevskii:24}.
+The logarithmic score is typically assumed implicitly in both the standard classification \citep{Houlsby:11, Gal:16thesis} and the NLG setting \citep{Malinin:21, Kuhn:23} to derive uncertainty measures.
+This is due to the grounding of the resulting uncertainty measures in information theory \citep{Lahlou:23, Gruber:23, Hofman:24, Kotelevskii:24}.
 In the context of NLG, the logarithmic score considers the negative log-likelihood of a generated output sequence $\By'$:

-Substituting the logarithmic score into Eq.~\eqref{eq:porper_scoring_rules} results in the cross-entropy $\CE{\cdot \ }{ \cdot}$ between the output sequence distribution of the given language model and that of every possible language model according to their posterior probability $p(\tilde\Bw \mid \cD)$ \citep{Aichberger:24}:
+Substituting the logarithmic score into Eq.~\eqref{eq:porper_scoring_rules} results in the total uncertainty being the cross-entropy $\CE{ \, \cdot \ }{ \, \cdot \, }$ between the output sequence distribution of the given model and those induced by models integrated over the entire posterior $p(\tilde\Bw \mid \cD)$ \citep{Aichberger:24} (see Apx.~\ref{apx:sec:uq-log-score} for details):

-The epistemic uncertainty is a posterior expectation of the Kullback-Leibler divergence $\KL{\cdot}{\cdot}$ between the output sequence distribution of the given model and that of all possible models.
-This requires considering every possible model parametrization.
-Since modern language models have billions of parameters \citep{Radford:18, Zhang:22, Touvron:23, Zuo:24, Dubey:24}, the epistemic uncertainty is particularly challenging to estimate.
+The epistemic uncertainty is captured by a posterior expectation of the Kullback-Leibler divergence $\KL{ \, \cdot \, }{\, \cdot \, }$ between the output sequence distribution of the given model and those induced by models across the entire posterior.
+This requires considering every possible parameterization of the model.
+Since modern LLMs have billions of parameters \citep{Radford:18, Zhang:22, Dubey:24, Zuo:24}, the epistemic uncertainty is challenging to estimate.

-Current work usually solely considers the aleatoric uncertainty, captured by the Shannon entropy $\ENT ( \cdot )$ of the output sequence distribution of the given language model \citep{Kuhn:23, Aichberger:24, Farquhar:24}.
-Computing the output sequence distribution still requires considering the whole set of possible output sequences $\cY_T$.
-Thus, the primary objective of uncertainty estimation based on the logarithmic score is to closely approximate this output sequence distribution.
+Thus, current work usually only focuses on the aleatoric uncertainty, captured by the Shannon~entropy $\ENT ( \, \cdot \, )$ of the output sequence distribution of the given language model \citep{Kuhn:23, Aichberger:24, Farquhar:24}.
+Computing this output sequence distribution still requires considering the entire set of possible output sequences $\cY_T$, which is intractable and has to be approximated, as discussed in the following.

-\paragraph{Predictive Entropy.} The aleatoric uncertainty under a given language model is the entropy of the output sequence distribution, commonly referred to as Predictive Entropy (PE) \citep{Malinin:21}.
-Intuitively, high PE implies that the language model is likely to generate different output sequences from the same input sequence, indicating high uncertainty of the language model.
-PE usually is estimated via Monte Carlo (MC) sampling \citep{Malinin:21}:
+\textbf{Predictive Entropy.} The aleatoric uncertainty under a given language model is the entropy of the output sequence distribution $p(\By \mid \Bx, \Bw )$, commonly referred to as predictive entropy (PE) \citep{Malinin:21}.
+Intuitively, high PE implies that the language model is likely to generate different output sequences from the same input sequence, indicating high uncertainty.
+PE is generally estimated by Monte Carlo (MC) sampling of output sequences \citep{Malinin:21}: